GroupHQ/groupHQ-ui/README.md

-_This README is a work in progress.
-Some steps may be incomplete or missing_

 # GroupHQ UI

 The GroupHQ UI serves as the front-end for the GroupHQ application, managing user authentication and providing an